code-and-effect/effective_posts/README.md

 Rails 3.2.x and 4.x

+## effective_posts 1.0

+This is the 1.0 series of effective_posts.

+This requires Twitter Bootstrap 4 and Rails 5.1+

+Please check out [Effective Posts 0.x](https://github.com/code-and-effect/effective_posts/tree/bootstrap3) for more information using this gem with Bootstrap 3.

 ## Getting Started

 Please first install the [effective_regions](https://github.com/code-and-effect/effective_regions) and [effective_datatables](https://github.com/code-and-effect/effective_datatables) gems.

-Please download and install [Twitter Bootstrap3](http://getbootstrap.com)
+Please download and install [Twitter Bootstrap4](http://getbootstrap.com)

 Add to your Gemfile: